scalable-arch/ECC-exercise/02_Application/02_DDR5_ODECC_RLECC/README.md

 # Objectives
 - Implement **On-Die ECC (OD-ECC) [2]** and **Rank-Level ECC (RL-ECC)** of DDR5 ECC-DIMM
-- Understand the ECC scheme to improve reliability.
+- Understand the ECC scheme to improve reliability
 - The above method has been used for several papers **[3-5]**
+- **I encourage you to implement the Rank-Level ECC (RL-ECC) freely**
+- **This assignment is designed to be open-ended, so don't be afraid to be innovative and creative with your approach**

 # Overview
 ![An Overview of the exercise](https://github.com/xyz123479/ECC-exercise/blob/main/02_Application/02_DDR5_ODECC_RLECC/DDR5%20OD-ECC%20%26%20RL-ECC.png)